 If you choose the blank site option, the Genesis Block Theme is activated, but no demo content is added to your site, nor is the Getting Started area applied.

-WP Engine do add a few other extras to your WordPress installation, such as caching controls and links to their website.
-However, they don’t negatively impact the WordPress experience at all.
+WP Engine does add a few other extras to your WordPress installation, such as caching controls and links to its website, but these don’t negatively impact the WordPress experience at all.

 Flywheel User Experience

 The Flywheel account and dashboard area is nicely designed.
-Thanks to this, it’s easier to find your way around the user interface compared to the WP Engine approach.
+Because of this, it’s easier to find your way around the user interface, compared with the WP Engine approach.
 The fact that the WP Engine dashboard has more elements also contributes to this.

 Creating a new WordPress website with Flywheel is very easy.
-Once you’ve signed up with Flywheel, it only takes a few clicks until your WordPress website is ready.
+Once you’ve signed up, it only takes a few clicks until your WordPress website’s ready.

 If you don’t want to pay for a plan just yet, you can use the Flywheel demo feature.
 Doing so lets you create a new site that’s available for 14 days, for free.